 On the final day of class, you will present your final paper as a Work-In-Progress (WIP).
-No more than 5 minutes, this presentation may take any form (e.g., oral presentation, powerpoint presentation, digital story, etc.).
+No more than 2.5 minutes, this presentation may take any form (e.g., powerpoint presentation, digital story, etc.)-though the class Google Slide is preferred-and must have a visual component.
 This presentation is intended as an opportunity to demonstrate the evolution of your inquiry over the course of the semester as well as to pose any lingering questions you have in support of your Final Project's development.
+You should explore the following questions: